xddxdd/blog/source/_posts/en/article/modify-website/how-to-kill-the-dn42-network.lantian/index.md

 What's Going On
 ---------------

 This user added a IPv6 block, `fd37:03b3:cae6:5158::/48`.
-Since a IPv6 address consists of 32 hex numbers (128 bits total), and this block defined the first 16 digits (or 64 bits), the corresponding netmask should be `/64` or higher.
+Since an IPv6 address consists of 32 hex numbers (128 bits total), and this block defined the first 16 digits (or 64 bits), the corresponding netmask should be `/64` or higher.

-But for some reason, this error wasn't detected by DN42 Registry's schema checker, nor by the admin who inspected and merged the change, and successfully ended up in the Registry.
+But for some reason, this error wasn't detected by DN42 Registry's schema checker, nor by the admin who inspected and merged the change, so it successfully ended up in the registry.

-Later, the ROA generator found the errorneous IP block while parsing the Registry, and crashed.
+Later, the ROA generator found the erroneous IP block while parsing the registry and crashed.

 And It Happened Again
 =====================